MECCH: Metapath Context Convolution-based Heterogeneous Graph Neural Networks: Methodology

 After constructing the metapath context $\mathcal{S}_v^P$, MECCH employs a metapath context encoder to learn structural and semantic information embedded in $\mathcal{S}_v^P$.
 Since metapath contexts are essentially graphs, it is natural to leverage graph pooling functions to encode $\mathcal{S}_v^P$.
 Therefore, the metapath context encoder $\operatorname{MGC}_P^l$ of MECCH is formulated as:

 where $\operatorname{READOUT}_P^l$ could be a permutation-invariant function like summation, or a more sophisticated GNN-based graph encoder to consider the graph structure.
 Each $\mathbf{h}_{v,P}^l$ obtained can be interpreted as the information of node $v$ exhibited by metapath $P$.
+Our experiments show that an attention-based encoder cannot well capture the semantics embedded in the metapath context.
 Eventually, we employ the mean graph pooling strategy for this component, which is highly efficient without the need to tune any parameters.